elado/isotope/README.md

 This code reads the source of the EJS file, uses Johnson and John Resig's technique and serves a **string** as an output.

+### Configuration

+External JS files can be included in order to have special functionality in the EJS templates, on both client and server.
+To include files, create a config/isotope.yml file and fill this array, relatively to the app root:

+  include_scripts:
+    - /public/javascripts/isotope_functions.js

+And in order to have it available on client side, put this line before the </body> close:

+  <%= isotope_included_scripts.html_safe %>

+Scripts will be automatically included in server side.

+* Scripts and templates are never cached on development environment

 ### Installation: